HsiangHung/Machine_Learning_Note/ML_fundamentals/Bias-Variance_Tradeoff/README.md

 ## Variance

-n the other hand, the variance is error from sensitivity to small fluctuations in the training set.
+Obcn the other hand, the variance is error from sensitivity to small fluctuations in the training set.
 High variance can cause **overfitting**: modeling the random noise in the training data, rather than the intended outputs [[Jason Brownlee]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning].

 Low/High Variance suggests small/large changes to the estimate of the target function with changes to the training dataset.
 Generally, nonparametric machine learning algorithms that have a lot of flexibility have a high variance.
-For example, decision trees have a high variance, that is even higher if the trees are not pruned before use.
+For example, **decision trees** have a high variance, that is even higher if the trees are not pruned before use.
 The high-bias models are usually **low-variance** models; examples include: **Linear Regression**, **Linear Discriminant Analysis** and **Logistic Regression**.
 On the other hand, examples of **high-variance** machine learning algorithms include: **Decision Trees**, **k-Nearest Neighbors** and **Support Vector Machines** [[Deepanshu Bhalla]][UNDERSTANDING BIAS-VARIANCE TRADEOFF].

 ## Learning Curve